sszettella/zsmseven-client/PORTFOLIO_API_SPEC.md

 - `name`: Required, 1-100 characters
 - `description`: Optional, max 500 characters
 - `isActive`: Optional, boolean, defaults to true
+- `isDefault`: Optional, boolean, defaults to false

+**Server Behavior for `isDefault`:**
+- If `isDefault: true`, the server will automatically set `isDefault: false` on any other portfolio for this user
+- Only one portfolio per user can be marked as default at a time
+- Default portfolios are used for auto-associating options trades when no portfolio is explicitly selected

 **Response:** `201 Created`
 ```json